lizap/azure-content/articles/remotapp-ps.md

 <properties
-    pageTitle="RemoteApp PowerShell and SDK"
+    pageTitle="Windows PowerShell and SDK for RemoteApp"
-    description="Learn about the PowerShell module and SDK for RemoteApp." services="remoteapp"
+    description="Learn about the Windows PowerShell module and SDK for RemoteApp." services="remoteapp"
     solutions="" documentationCenter=""
     authors="lizap"